Generating Semantic Adversarial Examples via Feature Manipulation: Related Work

+In terms of the adversarial investigation scope, we divide adversarial attacks into three categories, namely, nonstructural (pixel-level), semi-structural (layer-level), and structural (attribute-level).

+\textbf{Nonstructural level perturbations (pixel-level).} The most commonly adopted perturbation for adversarial examples is the artificially crafted pixel noise.
+However, they are nonstructural in the pixel-wise input space.
+Researchers developed several methods for generating such pixel adversarial perturbations, most of which leveraged gradient-based optimization from normal examples \cite{szegedy2013intriguing,carlini2017towards}.
+The fast gradient sign method (FGSM) \cite{goodfellow6572explaining} solves this optimization problem by performing a one-step gradient update from x in the image space with volume $\epsilon $.
+The update step-width $\epsilon $ is identical for each pixel, and the update direction is determined by the sign of gradient at this pixel.
+The projected gradient descent (PGD) attack \cite{madry2017towards} applies an iterative technique in which the gradient is projected rather than clipped in each step.
+DeepFool is also an iterative attack but formalizes the problem differently \cite{moosavi2016deepfool}.
+The basic idea is to find the closest decision boundary from a normal image x in the image space, and then to cross that boundary to fool the classifier.
 Carlini recently introduced a powerful attack that generates adversarial examples with small perturbation \cite{carlini2017towards}.
 The attack can be targeted or untargeted for all three metrics $L^{0 }$, $L^{2 }$, and $L^{\infty}$.
-We take the untargeted $L^{2 }$ version as an example here to introduce its main idea.
-We may formalize the attack as the following optimization problem:

-For a fixed input image $x$, the attack looks for a perturbation $\delta$ that is small in length and fools the classifier (the f (·) term in objective) at the same time. $c$ is a hyperparameter that balances the two.
-Also, the optimization has to satisfy the box constraints to be a valid image. f (·) is designed in such a way that $f (x') \leq 0$ if and only if the classifier classifies $x'$ incorrectly, which indicates that the attack succeeds. $f (x') $ has hinge loss form and is defined as

-where $Z(x')$ is the pre-softmax classification result vector (called logits) and $_x$ is the ground truth label. $\kappa $ is a hyper-parameter called confidence.
-Higher confidence encourages the attack to search for adversarial examples that are stronger in classification confidence.
-High-confidence attacks often have larger perturbations and better transferability.
+Moosavi et al. showed that it was even possible to find one effective universal adversarial perturbation that, when applied, turned many images adversarial \cite{moosavi2017universal}.
+As a consequence of these norm-bounded pixel perturbations, the adversarial examples are somewhat distinguishable from natural images.
+Multiple defense methods utilize this property.
 One strong defense is to detect or purify input data that may have added adversarial perturbation with hand-crafted statistical features \cite{grosse2017statistical}, separate classification networks \cite{metzen2017detecting} or detector-based denoising \cite{meng2017magnet}.
-MagNet \cite{meng2017magnet}, one or more separate detector networks and a reformer network are used to defend adversarial examples.
+In MagNet \cite{meng2017magnet}, one or more separate detector networks and a reformer network are used to defend adversarial examples.
 The detector networks learn to differentiate between normal and adversarial examples by approximating the manifold of normal examples.
 The reformer network passes input data to the autoencoders that move input data closer to the data manifold.